-Formerly referred to as the Individual Development Plan (IDP), the Leadership and Learning Plan (LLP) is where participants develop and outline a plan as to how the competencies will be fulfilled.
+The Leadership and Learning Plan (LLP) is where participants develop and outline a plan as to how the competencies will be fulfilled.
 This LLP typically reflects past documented experience, as well as future experience, based on theories and practices learned during the Leadership orientation and other program experiences.
 The LLP is usually 20 to 30 pages in length and consists of four sections: Part I-Vision Statement; Part II-Planned Experiences; and Part III-Credit Checklist/Courseplan; Part IV-Roundtable Competency Approval.
 The LLP should contain only brief descriptions of the various documentation types.